My Family (1995 film): Plot

-Jimmy is resistant to the idea of being a married man; however, Isabel slowly makes herself at home and Jimmy has no choice but to let her stay with him.
+Jimmy is resistant to the idea of being a married man; however, Isabel slowly makes herself at home and Jimmy relents.
 As Jimmy works on his car listening to "I'm Your Puppet", Isabel comes up to him and changes the music in the cassette-player.
 She tries to get him to dance with her on the street.
 At first he doesn't want to, but she finally succeeds in teaching him some steps.
 He asks her at the end of the song, "Will you teach me how to salsa?"
-It is here that Jimmy finally lets Isabel into his heart and where they both understand that although other people don't understand them, they know now who they really are together and they finally consummate their marriage.
+With this, Jimmy finally lets Isabel into his heart, and both understand that although others may not understand them, they know they really are together and finally consummate their marriage.

-Isabel becomes pregnant shortly thereafter but unfortunately dies after giving birth to their son, Carlitos.
-Enraged, Jimmy attacks the doctor whom he blames for her death, burglarizes a store, and is arrested, leaving his son to be raised by his parents.
-When Jimmy gets out of prison 4 years later, he initially doesn't want anything to do with his son, who is a spirited, but trouble-making child.
-When Jimmy finally sees his son, he is filled with joy and immediately wants to care for him.
-However, his son hates him, who thinks his real father is a cowboy who lives in Texas.
+Isabel becomes pregnant shortly thereafter but dies after giving birth to their son, Carlitos.
+Enraged, Jimmy attacks the doctor whom he blames for her death, burglarizes a store, and is arrested; Carlitos is left to be raised by his grandparents.
+When released from prison four years later, Jimmy initially doesn't want anything to do with his son.
+When Jimmy finally sees Carlitos, a spirited, but trouble-making child, he is filled with joy and immediately wants to care for him.
+However, Carlitos hates him, believing his real father is a cowboy who lives in Texas.

-Jose and Maria's middle son, Guillermo (called "Memo") purposely downplays his Mexican heritage as an adult by attending college, becoming a lawyer and referring to himself as William, or Bill.
+Jose and Maria's middle son, Guillermo (called "Memo") purposely downplays his Mexican heritage as an adult, attends college, becomes a lawyer, and refers to himself as William, or Bill.
 He becomes engaged to a young white woman named Karen from an affluent family in Bel-Air.
-The first meeting between the two families begins well but descends into chaos with Memo chastising Jimmy for his son's wild behavior.
+The first meeting between the two families begins well but descends into chaos when Carlitos acts up wildly, and Memo chastises Jimmy for his son's inappropriate behavior.

-After Jimmy decides to change his life around for good, Carlitos accepts him and moves with him to Texas where Jimmy has secured a good-paying manufacturing job in San Antonio.
+After Jimmy decides to change his life around for good, Carlitos accepts him and moves with him to Texas, where Jimmy has secured a good-paying factory job in San Antonio.

-The film concludes with Jose and Maria reminiscing about their past as Jose says "God has been good to us, we've been very lucky, and our life it has been very...very good", and the camera pans to a shot of Los Angeles.
+Empty nesters Jose and Maria reminisce about their past.
+Jose declares, "God has been good to us, we've been very lucky, and our life it has been very...very good".
+A vista of modern Los Angeles glows in the evening light.